asdf-vm/asdf/SECURITY.md

 To report a vulnerability please contact one of:

 * @Stratus3D via email: admin [at] stratus3d.com - PGP is not setup for this email address.
+* @danhper via email: see https://daniel.perez.sh/ for email and PGP key
 * TODO: Add secure contact methods of others on the core team.